Family Support and Community Collaboration

 National Institute on Drug Abuse (NIDA) -- Provides a wealth of knowledge and resources for parents, including guides for preventing drug abuse and information about seeking drug treatment. www.drugabuse.gov/parents-educators

-Partnership for Drug-Free Kids -- An organization working to reduce substance abuse among adolescents by supporting families and engaging with teens.
+Partnership for Drug-Free Kids -- An organization working to reduce substance use disorders among adolescents by supporting families and engaging with teens.
 Their website provides a Parent Toolkit. http://www.drugfree.org/

-Substance Abuse and Mental Health Services Administration (SAMHSA) – In a variety of ways, SAMHSA works to reduce the impact of substance abuse and mental illness on America’s communities, including through their campaign to prevent underage drinking. http://www.samhsa.gov/underage-drinking/about
+Substance Abuse and Mental Health Services Administration (SAMHSA) – In a variety of ways, SAMHSA works to reduce the impact of substance use disorders and mental illness on America’s communities, including through their campaign to prevent underage drinking. https://www.samhsa.gov/talk-they-hear-you

-Substance Misuse Support Groups and Treatment Service Locators:
+Substance Use Disorders Support Groups and Treatment Service Locators:

 Al-Anon Family -- Family and friends of problem drinkers can find understanding and support through group meetings, podcasts and other resources. http://www.al-anon.org/